borerobe/workiz_salenide_appium/README.md

 ### What can be improved

-Tests are written only for android because I don't own a Mac, I could've used BrowserStack or LambdaTest but their free accounts don't allow App Automation.
+Tests are written only for Android, because I don't own a Mac, I could've used BrowserStack or LambdaTest but their free accounts don't allow App Automation.
-Despite that tests are made with possibility of Ios tests in mind.
-To implement tests for Ios App you should just add needed capabilities to `IosDriverProvider`, add Ios selectors to all pages using Selenide `CombinedBy` like here:
+Despite that tests are made with possibility of iOS tests in mind.
+To implement tests for iOS App you should just add needed capabilities to `IosDriverProvider`, add iOS selectors to all pages using Selenide `CombinedBy` like here:
 ```java
     SelenideAppiumElement menu = $(CombinedBy.android(accessibilityId("menu_burger_home"))
         .ios(accessibilityId("ios_menu")));
 ```
-And if business logic of ios app is the same as in android app - you can just run tests specifying the platform:
+And if business logic of iOS app is the same as in Android app - you can just run tests specifying the platform:
 `mvn clean -Dplatform=ios test`